ishansingh07/CaptionGenerator/README.md

 An image caption generator is a machine learning model that can generate captions for images.
 It works by first extracting features from the image using a pre-trained model, such as InceptionV3.
 Then, it uses a recurrent neural network (RNN) to generate a sequence of words that describes the image.

+To install all the necessary packages, you can run the following command:

+`pip install -r requirements.txt`

+This will install all the required packages in your Python environment.

 ## Steps involved

 1. Load the image-caption mappings.
 This is a set of data that contains pairs of images and captions.